danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 This will create a new node pool with the name `custom`, which can be targeted by using the label selector `kubernetes.cloud.dk/node-pool=custom`.

-## Addons
+## Installed addons

-The following addons are automatically provisioned by the module:
+The following addons are automatically installed by the module:

 ### [Cloud Controller Manager for Cloud.dk](https://github.com/danitso/clouddk-cloud-controller-manager)